Redux7/redux-from-scratch/README.md

-# Set up Redux form scretch
+# Set up Redux from scretch

 project is going to show steps to set up redux from scratch